mpv-player/mpv/DOCS/interface-changes.rst

     - change how spdif codecs are selected.
 You can't enable spdif passthrough with --ad anymore.
 This was deprecated; use --audio-spdif instead.
     - deprecate the "family" selection with --ad/--vd
+    - explicitly mark --ad-spdif-dtshd as deprecated (it was done so a long time ago, but it didn't complain when using the option)
  --- mpv 0.22.0 ---
     - the "audio-device-list" property now sets empty device description to the device name as a fallback